orefalo/svelte-treeviews/README.md

   Build for Svelte 5+ in Typescript.

 - 🚀 **Performant**
-  Large tree possibilities, can render millions of tree elements, thanks to its optimization with `svelte-virtuallists`.
+  Can render large tree elements, thanks to its optimization with `svelte-virtuallists`.

 - 🛠 **Configurable**
-  Headless, unintrusive, simple model.
+  Headless, unintrusive, easy to tune.

 - 💠 **Advanced Features**
   Headless, Drag&Drop, Key controls, Tree and Tabular shaped data,  Checkboxes, Right to left...etc.